 Trojan recommends against oral use of the product.
 However, if this is a concern, other benzocaine-based products, and lidocaine-based sprays are safe for oral sex.

-As with all delay sprays for PE, there are a few pros and cons to consider with Trojan Extended Pleasure spray.
+As with all climax control sprays for PE, there are a few pros and cons to consider with Trojan Extended Pleasure spray.

 Take a closer look at the pros and cons below: